aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/20-create-project/300-structure.md

 ![](./structure.png)

 //TODO

 * `src/CdkWorkshop/Program.cs` is the entrypoint for the CDK application it will load the stack defined in `src/CdkWorkshop/CdkWorkshopStack.cs`
 * `src/CdkWorkshop/CdkWorkshopStack.cs` is where your CDK application's main stack is defined.
 This is the file we'll be spending most of our time in.
 * `cdk.json` tells the toolkit how to run your app.
-In our case it will be `"node bin/cdk-workshop.js"`
+In our case it will be `"dotnet run -p src/CdkWorkshop/CdkWorkshop.csproj"`
 * `src/CdkWorkshop/CdkWorkshop.csproj` is the C# project file.
 It is an xml file and contains information on references.
 This will be useful to you down the line, but is not relevant for the purposes of this workshop.
+* `src/CdkWorkshop/GlobalSuppressions.cs` disables the Roslyn analyzer for `RECS0026:Possible unassigned object created by 'new'` as this generates many false positives with CDK.
 * `src/CdkWorkshop.sln` is the C# solution file that provides build information.
 You should not need to interface with this file.
 * `.gitignore` and `.npmignore` tell git and npm which files to include/exclude from source control and when publishing this module to the package manager.